budi-kurniawan/linear-regression/README.md

 ```

 ## Packaging the Code
 The code has been published as a PyPi package named 'lin2023'.
+The pyproject.toml and setup.cfg files are used for this purpose.
 The steps to package the code can be found on
 https://packaging.python.org/en/latest/tutorials/packaging-projects/.
 Packaging is not part of the workflow because PyPi does not allow duplicate files of the same package.
+However, it is possible to publish a package as part of a Github Actions workflow.
+See https://packaging.python.org/en/latest/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/.

 To install the package, run the following command:
 ```